What Is Freedom?

 “In the course of history no people has ever been made a present of freedom, and if freedom did cost nothing no people would ever keep it!
 Freedom has a high price, and men must ever struggle to preserve it.” – Adolf Hitler

-Freedom, then, is emphatically not the same as liberty.
-Rather, freedom is the condition whereby obedience cannot be obtained by any offer of liberty.
-The free man is the one who rejects the entire system of incentives (bribes) and disincentives (threats) by which a slavemaster exerts control.
-The free man is the one who cannot be bought.
-He may be a prisoner, but he is yet more free than the slave, for the very need to imprison him physically implies that he has refused to bargain spiritually with the slavemaster.
+The free are those who reject the entire system of incentives (bribes) and disincentives (threats) by which a slavemaster exerts control.
+The free are those who cannot be bought.
+We may be prisoners, but we are yet more free than slaves, for the very need to imprison us physically implies that we have refused to bargain spiritually with the slavemaster.
 Freedom is not liberty, but defiance.

 Mel Gibson: “They may take our lives, but they’ll never take our freedom!”

-There are people who would die rather than be enslaved, but there are more who would rather be enslaved than die.
+Many people who would rather die than be enslaved, but more would rather be enslaved than die.
 And as long as it is the free who die and the slaves who live in every social upheaval, in other words as long as natural selection favours slavery over freedom, the situation will not improve.
 What can we do to change this?

 Break